Categories

 • Have sanitiser available for tamariki to use.

-• Do not participate if you or anyone in your household is unwell, or is self-isolating.
+• Do not participate if you or anyone in your household is unwell.

 Homeowner Preparedness